5pm-HDH/TallyArbiter-WS28xxListener/readme.md

-# Tally Arbiter Blink(1) Listener
+# Tally Arbiter WS28xx Listener
-Tally Arbiter Blink(1) Listener was written  by Joseph Adams and is distributed under the MIT License.
+Tally Arbiter WS28xx Listener was written by 5pm-HDH, using the TallyArbiter-Blink1Listener from  josephdadams as Template and is distributed under the MIT License.

-Tally Arbiter Blink(1) Listener is an accessory program that allows you to connect to a Tally Arbiter server and control blink(1) devices (by Thingm) based on the incoming tally information.
+Tally Arbiter WS28xx Listener is an accessory program that allows you to connect to a Tally Arbiter server and control WS28xx LED Stripes based on the incoming tally information.

 It is written in Python and designed to run on a Pi Zero with minimal configuration needed.
 It uses the `python-socketio[client]` library to communicate with the Tally Arbiter server.